xixiaofinland/sf.nvim/README.md

 🚨 **Notice:**

+The hotkeys are disabled by default!
-The hotkeys and user commands are **ONLY** enabled in a sf project folder (i.e. has `.forceignore` or `sfdx-project.json` in the root path).
+The user commands are **ONLY** enabled when you are in a sf project folder(i.e. has `.forceignore` or `sfdx-project.json` in the root path).

 Run `:lua require'sf.util'.get_sf_root()` to verify if the current opened file resides in sf project folder or not.
+If no error is printed it means "yes".

 <br>